Jaejoong1234/DS210_Final_Project/README.md

 ### Data Processing and Graph Construction

 The dataset was processed using Rust programming, focusing on constructing an undirected graph to represent the Facebook network.
 Each node corresponded to a user, and edges represented mutual friendships.
-Key functions implemented in the codebase include:

-- `read_file`: Reads and imports the data, transforming it into a list of edges.
-- `Graph::create_undirected`: Constructs an undirected graph from the edge list.
+While progressing through the project, I realized the potential for enhancing the analysis of the Facebook network graph by optimizing the efficiency of average distance calculations and graph component analysis.
+This led to the development of several focused modules within the Rust codebase.
+The following key functions implemented in the codebase include:

+- In the `readfiles` module, I implemented `read_file` for efficiently reading and processing graph data from "facebook_combined.txt".
+This function lays the groundwork for constructing a comprehensive graph by providing a sorted list of edges.

+- The core graph construction and analysis are facilitated by the `Graph` struct and associated methods in the `readfiles` module. `Graph::create_undirected` is pivotal, creating an undirected graph from the list of edges, allowing for a more nuanced understanding of the network's structure.

+- Significant to the project is the `print_degrees` function.
+It calculates and reports the degrees of the most and least connected vertices, offering insight into the network's connectivity extremes.
+This function highlights key nodes, identifying influencers and isolated nodes within the network.

+- The `print_average_degree` function, integral to understanding the overall connectivity of the graph, computes and displays the average degree of the network.
+This metric is crucial for gauging the general interconnectedness of the Facebook network.

+- In the `component` module, `count_components` plays a vital role.
+It assesses the graph's connectivity by counting the number of distinct connected components, shedding light on the network's segmentation or integration.

+- The `bfs` module is critical for distance analysis.
+The `compute_average_distance_bfs` function, utilizing a Breadth-First Search approach, calculates the average distance between nodes.
+This is instrumental in understanding the 'degrees of separation' within the network.

+- Further, the `subgraph` function in the `bfs` module is used to create smaller, manageable subgraphs.
+This function is vital for analyzing average distances in more focused segments of the network, allowing for a detailed understanding of local network structures.

+- In the `print_average_distances` function, I employ these methods to analyze average distances not only in the entire graph but also in various subgraphs of different sizes.
+This multi-scale analysis provides a comprehensive view of the network's connectivity.

 ### Analysis Techniques